jk123jkl/fortune-jkrandosily/README.md

 # fortune-jkrandosily
-**WARNING: this file contains things that are not suitable for younger audiences, include: strong language, sexual references, and severe brainrot**
+**WARNING: this file contains things that are not suitable for younger audiences, include: strong language, sexual themes, and severe brainrot.**

-The worst quote packs in UNIX history.
+The worst quote pack in UNIX history, ever.

-Qoutes for the fortune program that adds various quotes that I found funny.
+This is for the fortune program that adds various quotes that I find funny.
+What it basically means is that it contains some of the stupidest craps possible.
+Only install this if you think it is funny (it is not).

 ## Features
 - Stupid Memes